THETRIPOL89/Th3PyLogger/README.md

 - 💰 It's free
 - 📃 It's easy to use
 - 🛡️ Log to discord
-- 💎 One of the best for free
+- 💎 One of the best KeyLoggers for free
+- 🐍 Only python code
+- 🪟 Get top app's name
 ##